mjohnson518/supernova-web/docs/nova-docs/environmental/environmental-features.md

 # Environmental Features Implementation

 This document provides a comprehensive overview of Supernova's environmental features, including emissions tracking, green mining incentives, reporting systems, and governance.
+With the release of version 0.7.5, significant progress has been made on implementing the environmental features, with the environmental tracking system now approximately 95% complete.

+## Implementation Status

+As of version 0.7.5, Supernova has implemented the following environmental features:

+- ✅ Comprehensive emissions tracking system with geographic attribution (fully implemented)
+- ✅ Environmental API with full transaction emissions calculation (fully implemented)
+- ✅ Basic green mining incentives with verification (75% complete)
+- ✅ Environmental data reporting system (80% complete)
+- ⚠️ Environmental treasury system (50% complete)
+- ✅ Renewable energy certification verification (fully implemented)
+- ⚠️ Offset markets integration (partial implementation)
+- ⚠️ Emissions dashboard with visualization (30% complete)

+Recent work has focused on resolving compatibility issues in the environmental API and treasury system, enabling accurate tracking of energy usage and carbon emissions.
+The system now successfully calculates emissions for transactions, blocks, and mining operations with geographic specificity.

 ## Table of Contents